cionx/solutions-structure-and-interpretation-of-computer-programs/1_building_abstractions_with_procedures/1.2_procedures_and_the_processes_they_generate/exercise_1.23.md

 a comparison in `(= k 2)` and an addition in `(+ k 2)`.
 The modified version therefore requires six elementary operations.

-So by switching from the old version to the modified version, each call to `find-divisor` will take $6 / 5 = 1.2$ as many elementary operations, but we only need $1 / 2 = 0.5$ as many calls.
+So by switching from the old version to the modified version, each call to `find-divisor` will take 6 / 5 = 1.2 as many elementary operations, but we only need 1 / 2 = 0.5 as many calls.
-The run time for the modified version should thus be
+The run time for the modified version should therefore be
 $$
   \frac{6}{5} ⋅ \frac{1}{2} = \frac{6}{10} = 0.6
 $$
 times the run time of the current version.
-We should therefore expect a factor of $1 / 0.6 ≈ 1.67$, not $2$.
+We should therefore expect a factor of 1 / 0.6 ≈ 1.67, not 2.